 It’s so easy to get caught up in the rush of finding a new house to rent.
-However, in the midst of a pandemic, finding a house for next year doesn't have to be added to your list of worries.
+Finding a house for next year, in the midst of the pandemic, doesn't have to be added to your list of worries.
 It's so important to step back and evaluate the current situation and know your tenancy rights and responsibilities before you sign on the dotted line.

 Here are just some of the many reasons why you should not rush into a new contract: